It’s been many years since its launch but Elder Scrolls Online is still one of the biggest and most popular MMORPGs available today.

 New Content Coming Every Year

 ESO is now bigger than ever with new expansions coming out every year.
-In 2021, Blackwood expansion was released with tons of new content and improvements to the game.
+In 2023, the Necrom expansion was released with tons of new content, a brand new class, and lots of improvements to the base game.

 The game is so big you could literally play the game for an entire year and still have content left to complete.